 Smartphone Laser Tag, Also Known as Augmented Reality Laser Tag – Does It Have a Future?

 So has it lived up to expectations so far?
-Or should we just keep it simple and forget about smartphone laser tag and just play laser tag the old-school way?
+Or should we just keep it simple, forget about smartphone laser tag and just play laser tag the old-school way?
 We’ll have a look at what’s available on the market today.

 What Is Augmented Reality Laser Tag?

-Let’s first get those fancy terms out of the way.
+Let’s first get those fancy terms out of the way first.
 What is the difference between virtual reality and augmented reality (AR)?

 According to TechTarget, the definition of augmented reality is as follows: